Skip to main content

 • Weight: 15.67 pounds

-The Dash Deluxe 6-Quart Air Fryer delivers food that’s browned and crispy, as you don’t overload it.
+The Dash Deluxe 6-Quart Air Fryer delivers food that’s browned and crispy, as long as you don’t overload it.
 Although it’s a 6-quart model, the basket's small diameter holds less food in one layer than the larger models tested.

 While the Dash doesn’t include digital controls, it's still very simple to operate.
 Simply turn the temperature and time dials in an intuitive, two-step process.
 If you’re tired of boring-looking appliances, the Dash comes in glossy red, yellow, and aqua, as well as white and black.